 - Apply lean startup methodology, identifying problems and creating solutions

-- Growth hack VET and Entrepreneurship programs
+- Growth hack VET and Entrepreneurship products, programs and services

 - Rapidly design entrepreneurial learning experiences